-To the extent that the economies of China, India and elsewhere continue to grow at or around current rates, demand for minerals and building materials (and hydrocarbons) will likewise grow.
-This will drive further geographical expansion of mining activities with an increasing number of companies based in China, India, Brazil and Russia becoming global players.
-This scenario raises questions for policy, research and theory, and in this final section we focus on several of those that we consider most important and urgent.
+To the extent that the economies of China, India and elsewhere continue to grow at or around current rates, demand for minerals and building materials (and hydrocarbons) will also grow.
+This will drive further geographical expansion of extractive industry with an increasing number of companies based in China, India, Brazil and Russia becoming global players.
+This scenario raises questions for policy, research and theory, and in this final